hariTH-0828/Generate-XCFramework/README.md

 ## Notes
 - The script assumes that the project supports **generic/platform=iOS**, **iOS Simulator**, **macOS**, **macOS (Designed for iPad)** and **Mac Catalyst**.
-- The script should be run in a terminal with the necessary permissions (`chmod +x generate_framework.sh` before execution).
+- The script should be run in a terminal with the necessary permissions (`chmod +x zcocoframe.sh` before execution).

 ---